Our rules and

 8. Any person wishing to register a new herd shall be or shall become an Ordinary Member of the Society and shall apply for the registration of his herd on a form approved by the Council and forward the completed form and required fees to the Society Office.

 a.
-Every animal eligible for registration in a Purebred or Grading-up Register shall, before it is weaned, be permanently marked by AHB tag, ear tag, tattoo, brand or other approved means in such a manner as the Council shall from time to time require.
+Every animal eligible for registration in a Purebred or Grading-up Register shall, before it is weaned, be permanently marked by NAIT tag, ear tag, tattoo, brand or other approved means in such a manner as the Council shall from time to time require.
 Calves should be identified as soon as practically possible after birth.

 b.
 Animals accepted for the Purebred or Grading-up Register shall be permanently marked with such marks in addition to those set out in Regulation 5 above as the Council may from time to time require.